-Finance leases are capitalised at the commencement of the lease at the inception date fair value of the leased property or, if lower, at the present value of the minimum lease payments.
-Lease payments are apportioned between finance charges and reduction of the lease liability so as to achieve a constant rate of interest on the remaining balance of the liability.
-Finance charges are recognised in finance costs in the statement of profit or loss.
+Finance leases were capitalised at the commencement of the lease at the inception date fair value of the leased property or, if lower, at the present value of the minimum lease payments.
+Lease payments were apportioned between finance charges and reduction of the lease liability so as to achieve a constant rate of interest on the remaining balance of the liability.
+Finance charges were recognised in finance costs in the statement of profit or loss.

-A leased asset is depreciated over the useful life of the asset.
-However, if there is no reasonable certainty that the Company will obtain ownership by the end of the lease term, the asset is depreciated over the shorter of the estimated useful life of the asset and the lease term.
+A leased asset was depreciated over the useful life of the asset.
+However, if there was no reasonable certainty that the Group will obtain ownership by the end of the lease term, the asset was depreciated over the shorter of the estimated useful life of the asset and the lease term.

-Leasehold land classified as finance lease is amortised over the period of lease to maximum of 90 years.
+Leasehold land classified as finance lease was amortised over the period of lease to maximum of 90 years.

-g) Impairment of non-financial assets
+Notes to Consolidated financial statements for the period ended 30 September 2019 g) Impairment of non-financial assets